 The federal government requires people with intellectual and developmental disabilities to have a needs assessment to receive services.

-In the past, the Office of Developmental Disabilities Services (ODDS) used several needs assessments and other tools to identify needs, risks and level of care.
-At the request of the Oregon Legislature, ODDS created a single assessment tool for all who receive services to make moves between services easier.
+In the past, we used several needs assessments and other tools to identify needs, risks and level of care.
+At the request of the Oregon Legislature, we created a single assessment tool to make moves between services easier.

-This new tool is the Oregon Needs Assessment (ONA).
+This new tool is the Oregon Needs Assessment — or ONA.

 After the ONA is completed

 The ONA is used to determine a person's service group.
 Anyone can ask for a copy of their ONA.
 Assessors and case managers will provide this.

 If you have questions or don't think the ONA results accurately reflect your needs: